1701/d/docs/cmp/index.md

 ## Read/Write Services

-The READ and WRITE Services rely on prior user authenticating and are provided in two variants, with overall similar functionalities, to the netID Partners Consent Management Platform.
+The READ and WRITE services rely on prior user authenticating and are provided in two variants, with overall similar functionalities, to the netID Partners Consent Management Platform.

 ### Functionality